Light-C-O/wedding_invites-ca1/README.md

     - Created my ca1 project.
     - Created a Model which is a PHP class, a blueprint or representation of a database table.
 It helps you interact with the database easily.
 It handles the database in the background so you don't have to deal with the complication of SQL, it keeps things simple and organised.
     - Created a Migration, it like a version control for your database.
 It helps you create, modify, and share the database structure such as tables, columns, indexes in a consistent way.
 Instead of manually creating tables using SQL, you can a write PHP code to define the database structure, and Laravel runs it to update the database.
+      - php artisan migrate - it creates or updates my database table based on what I have written in my migration file: [2025_09_29_125731_create_venues_table.php].
+      - php artisan db:seed - it fills my database with simple or initial data automaticallly.
+It populates my venue table with the data that is in this file: [VenueSeeder.php].
     - Created a Resource Controller, it is a special type of Controller that automatically handles common actions you usually need for a resource.
 Thinng like create(), show(), edit() etc. Unlike a reguallar Controller, it generates all standard CRUD methods to make things operate faster and easier.
     - A View was made as well, which  bascally displays the user interface, it is the front-end code that user sees in the browser.
     - Created routes in the web.php.
 A route is simply a way to define what should happen when someone visits a specific URL in your web app.